neftjs/neft/index.coffee.md

 log.time()
 ----------

-This method and `end()` are used to debug how long the operation takes.
+This method is used to log how long some operation takes.

-All logs logged after this method and before `end()` will be indented.
+All logs logged after this method and before *log.end()* will be indented.

 Use it only for the synchronous operations.

-It's a good practice to always name variable which keeps returned *time id* as `logtime`.
+It's a good practice to always name variable which keeps returning *time id* as *logtime*.

 ```
 function findPath(){